1337hero/mikekey.com/README.md

 - [ ] 5.
 Build out my own QR code to import contact card

+- [ ] 6.
+Write up a better Readme file

+- [ ] 7.
+When project is completed, convert this into a template repo people can fork and build on.

 ## Done

 ~~Templatize with configuration file~~